 - Not to mention Scott Lang's entire story, a single father trying to do right by his daughter and life just keeps throwing him curveballs.

 - The Kree separating Michael Korvac from his girlfriend for two years.
 By the time he finally makes it back to Earth, he gets a reputation as an intergalactic murderer, and his new powers scare his girlfriend away.
 Adam Warlock's comment that Korvac was no longer in their plane of existence suggest that he was Driven to Suicide by this reaction.

 - Or, given the final shot of the episode, drifting in some other universe/dimension/plane of existence/whatever, living out the rest of his years in isolation, shame, and grief.
-Nothing quite says Heel Realization/What Have I Become? like seeing your girlfriend scarred witless and crying, retorting to your claims of protecting her from the monsters with "The only monster I see... is you."
+Nothing quite says Heel Realization/What Have I Become? like seeing your girlfriend scared witless and crying, retorting to your claims of protecting her from the monsters with "You're the only monster here, Michael."
 Cue Single Tear from Korvac before his grand disappearing act.
 It's pretty heartwrenching no matter how you look at it.

 - Plus, the episode ends with a dedication to deceased animation director Boyd Kirkland.